0xreid/ansible-network-automation-tutorial/README.md

 * [Windows 10 & Ansible](https://www.jeffgeerling.com/blog/2017/using-ansible-through-windows-10s-subsystem-linux) or [Windows w/ Cygwin & Ansible](https://www.jeffgeerling.com/blog/running-ansible-within-windows)

 ## Installation
-Follow the [VirtualBox and Ubuntu VM installation instructions ](/VMinstall/README.md)  which include screenshots and descriptions for the required steps.
+Follow the [VirtualBox and Ubuntu VM installation instructions ](/VMinstall/README.md) which include screenshots and descriptions for the required steps (note: the screenshots show an older Ubuntu release and slightly different git repo name, however the general directions still apply).

 If you have an existing Linux environment that you're comfortable managing, the main steps are:
 ```